Skip to content

 The main formats are:

 Each format corresponds to a specific Bitcoin address type, affecting transaction efficiency and compatibility.
-Therefore, using the wrong format can lead to address mismatches and potential loss of funds.
+Using the wrong format can lead to address mismatches and potential loss of funds.

 How to get your xPub Address